Association of Chief Executives of Voluntary Organisations: Membership

 ACEVO's membership is primarily drawn from England and Wales, (third sector leaders in Scotland or Northern Ireland can join ACOSVO or CO3 respectively).
 Full members are CEOs (or equivalent) at charities and social enterprises.
 Associate membership is offered to anyone with an interest in sector leadership, including chairs and trustees (but excluding for-profit organisations), and aspiring CEOs join as senior leader members.
 Private organisations wishing to support and work with the sector may become part of the network as commercial partners.
+It has over 1,750 members and a staff of 16 FTE.
+ACOSVO has over 750 members.

 Membership fees are graduated by the turnover of the organisation the CEO represents.

 Members join primarily for peer support and professional development through networking, training and events.
 Members also benefit from information services, and from legal and emotional support in the event that their job is put at risk.
 ACEVO also represents the voice and views of civil society leaders to influencers including the government and the media.

 Influencing

 ACEVO has been influential within the UK in campaigning on behalf of third sector leaders, most notably on issues of governance, leadership and funding.
 ACEVO is a strategic partner of the Cabinet Office's Office for Civil Society, and has been involved in the government's numerous task forces and working groups.

-Together with New Philanthropy Capital, ACEVO developed and pioneered the concept of Full Cost Recovery, which states that third sector organisations should cost their work robustly, and that the funding they receive from government should be sustainable.
+Together with New Philanthropy Capital, ACEVO developed and pioneered the case for Full Cost Recovery, which states that third sector organisations should cost their work robustly, including a relevant share of overheads and "core costs", and that the funding they receive from government should be sustainable.
+The principle of full cost recovery, "ensuring [that] publicly-funded services are not subsidised by charitable donations or volunteers", was accepted by HM Treasury in 2002 and embraced by the Gershon Report of 2004.
+Full cost recovery is endorsed by the UK's National Lottery for calculating payments for Community Fund projects, and by the Arts Council England: both of these organisations signpost funding applicants to make use of ACEVO guidance.